Introduction to the Objective Gap Safety Course

 We teach young people how to prepare for their gap year and how to deal with problems they may face.
 Our intention is to help them recognise danger by teaching them to think on their feet and interpret the situations confronting them - without terrifying the living daylights out of them.

-The course also offer the opportunity to discuss good places to visit, how to book, merits of travelling independently or with a Gap Year provider and anything else.
-In addition do call us, night or day, if you need advice whilst travelling.
-Over the last 10 years over two thousands travellers have attended the course and we have captured much of their tales, both good and bad, which we pass on during the day.
+The course also offer the opportunity to discuss great places to visit, how to book, merits of travelling independently or with a Gap Year provider and anything else.
+In addition, do call us, night or day, if you need advice whilst travelling.
+Over the last 10 years over 2,500 travellers have attended the course and we have captured much of their tales, both good and bad, which we pass on during the day.

-Times: 9.30am - 4.30pm.
+Times: 9.30am to 4.30pm.
 This includes a simple buffet lunch, cold drinks, tea and coffee.
 Each student will be issued with travellers notes at the end of the course.

-Skype call option; In the event of someone not being able to attend a course we offer a Skype call training option at a cost of £40 + Vat = £48.00.
-The essentials to safe travel will be expalined during the call, please telephone or email the office to arrange.
+Skype call option; In the event of someone not being able to attend a course, we offer a two hour Skype call training option at a cost of £95.
+The essentials to safe travel will be explained during the call, please telephone or email the office to arrange.
 However, this option is not as effective as the face to face training.

-This is an overview of the areas we will discuss indepth, to maximise safety on your trip.
+An overview of the areas we will discuss in depth, to maximise safety on your trip:

 For Girls...
 By a Girl